Bateson’s fourth son, born in 1853, was named Haley after his grandmother. He

 members of the Bateson family crossed the

 Lack of funds (or not having an onward ticket) was the other major reason.
-But Harry and his grandmother had $35, more than the required $25 per adult, and there is nothing to suggest that this figure was incorrect.
+But Harry and his grandmother had $35, more than the required $25 per adult.

-the reason, they were denied entry and, on
+Whatever the reason, the pair were denied entry and, on

 As a 14 year-old in 1911, Harry was employed as a Bobbin Carrier in a wool spinning mill, possibly at Illingworth’s Whetley Mills.